evan-dg31/Data-Engineering/README.md

 Welcome to the Data Lakehouse and Analytics Project repository! 🚀

 This project focuses on the design and implementation of a modern Data Lakehouse architecture and analytics solution, from building a data lakehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics showcasing hands-on experience with:
+Designed as a portfolio project, it highlights best practices in data engineering and analytics showcasing hands-on experience with:

 - Building and managing a Data Lakehouse
 - Data ingestion, transformation, and modeling